Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 > modified.
 You can achieve this with an event driven system or by
 > ensuring that the cached data is only accessed directly from the
 > repository class that is responsible for the create and edit events.
-> When using the Repository Pattern you can manage stale data by
+> When using the Repository Pattern, you can manage stale data by
 > clearing the cache key as shown in the CreateConcertAsync method.
 >
 > ```cs